mattmajestic/yt-shorts-py/README.md

-# Video Editing Project with Python 🎥
+# YouTube Shorts with Python 🎥

 ## Overview
 This project aims to automate video editing tasks using Python, primarily leveraging the MoviePy library.
 It combines video clips, audio, and subtitles to create engaging video content programmatically.